A prostate biopsy is the only medical procedure with which prostate cancer can be diagnosed conclusively.

 The decision will be made by the doctor in consultation with the patient.
-A particular technique may be favoured according to the patient’s wishes, the doctor’s experience, the location of the necessary biopsies and the available medical equipment.
+A particular technique may be favored according to the patient’s wishes, the doctor’s experience, the location of the necessary biopsies and the available medical equipment.

 To find out more about these two methods:

-Local or general anaesthesia
+Local or general anesthesia

-Local or general anaesthesia?
+Local or general anesthesia?